ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 These are called "oplax transformations" by some authors such as B&#233;nabou and "lax transformations" by other authors such as Johnstone; on this page we will simply call them (2-)**transformations**.
 A transformation is **strong** if the structural cells $\theta \cdot f$ are isomorphisms.

 There is a well-known notion of morphism between transformation which has been called [[modification]].
-We retain this usage, but note that for the purposes of higher category theory, it is probably ill-advised to invent a new term (e.g. "perturbation" between modifications) each time one reaches a new depth of morphism -- a more uniform terminology is called for.
-The term "transfor" (due to Sjoerd Crans) has been gaining some recent currency; modifications may then be called **2-transfors**.
+We retain this usage, but as an aside we counsel against inventing a new term (e.g., "perturbation" between modifications) every time a new level of morphism is reached -- a more uniform terminology is called for.
+The term "transfor" (due to Sjoerd Crans) has been tentatively adopted elsewhere on this site; modifications may then be called **2-transfors**.

-Given 2-categories $B$ and $C$, we have then a 2-category of 2-functors, strong transformations and modifications from $B$ to $C$; this will be denoted $Hom_s(B, C)$.
+In any case, given 2-categories $B$ and $C$, there is a 2-category of 2-functors, strong transformations and modifications from $B$ to $C$; this will be denoted $Hom_s(B, C)$.
 We have also the 2-category of 2-functors, transformations, and modifications; this will be denoted $Hom_l(B, C)$.

-#### 2-adjunctions
+### 2-adjunctions between 2-categories

 A **2-adjunction** $F \dashv G$ consists of 2-functors $F: B \to C$, $G: C \to B$, and an adjoint equivalence